-This post is designed to give you a good sense of how long it would take to build your app.
-With that information, you’ll then be able to determine cost estimates, project development timelines and an anticipated launch date.
+We will help you to estimate how long it does it take to build a mobile app.
+With that information, you’ll then be able to determine estimates cost, project development timelines, and an anticipated launch date.

 1. Let’s Start with the Magic Table

-Based upon our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the App.
-We came up with a table that shows how time varies depending upon the size of the app.
+Based on our research and interviews with other companies, we have found that various stages of app development require varying time based upon the size of the app.
+We came up with a table that shows how time varies depending upon the size of the app:

 The most critical factor is the size of the app.
-Typically Apps can be classified into three different sizes: Small App, Medium App and Large App.
-Size is defined based upon the number of screens in the app, the complexity of the functions, and the type of design in the app.
-To make it easier for you to understand the size of the app, we have selected very popular apps on iOS and Android Platform and categorized them into various size categories.
-Using the table below, you will be able to get an idea about the size of your app.
+Typically apps can be classified into three different sizes: Small, Medium , and Large.
+Size is defined based upon the number of screens, the complexity of the functions, and the type of design in the app.
+Above table help you to understand type of app with number of screen size.

 3. Understand the Time Needed for Various Stages of App Development

-App development involves various stages and it is important for you to know all the various stages so that you can breakdown the time related to each stage.
-It is a process and it involve four key stages:
+The development involves various stages and it is important for you to know all the stages so that you can breakdown the time related to each stage.

-In this stage you will define the requirements of the app and create the scope of the project with the firm or freelancer you work with.
+In this stage, you will define the requirements of the app and create the scope of the project with the firm or freelancer you work with.
 You want to capture the features list, create detailed requirements, and then decide the scope of the app.
-This stage may take 2-3 weeks for small app, 4-6 weeks for medium apps and 6-8 weeks for large apps.
+Project scoping is also dependent on market analysis and decision making factors.
+Sometimes it is not time-specific and organization or entrepreneur takes time:

-This design work is a crucial step in mobile app development.
+The UI/UX design is a crucial step in mobile app development.
 Your app may work perfectly, but if it takes a rocket scientist to figure out how to use it, it will fail.
 The process requires the creation of wireframes that detail all of the app’s features and requirements.
 The wireframes often go through multiple reviews and adjustments.
 Once wireframes are done, the graphical UI design, including fonts, colors, themes, and images, must be completed for the app.
-For a simple app, you will need 3-4 weeks for this process, 6-8 weeks for a mid-sized app and 9-12 weeks and several UI and UX experts for a large app.

-The feature list, the size and experience of the development company will determine the actual time it will take to develop your app.
+The feature list, the size, and experience of the development company will determine the actual time it will take to develop your app.
 In general, you should expect all development– iOS platform coding, Android platform coding, and backend development to happen in parallel.
-For a small app, this can be achieved in 2 months, while a mid-sized app can take around 3-3.5 months, and a large app can require 5-6 months.
-This will involve technical architecture, UI coding, backend setup, functional implementation, integration and testing.
+This will involve technical architecture, UI coding, backend setup, functional implementation, integration, and testing.
 You should also have 5-10 alpha tests performed during this process.

 Once your app is fully developed, you will want to do beta testing to eliminate any possible bugs.
 You can spend 1-3 weeks on beta testing depending upon the size of your app.
 Make sure to have a list of beta testers ready to aggressively complete this important step.

-Several factors can affect the speed of app development:
+Following factors can affect the speed of development:

-if you don’t follow the process of app development properly, it can slow down your process.
-You always begin with requirements and design, where you reiterate on what you need and come up with best features and functions.
+If you don’t follow the process of app development properly, it can slow down your process.
+You always begin with requirements and design, where you reiterate on what you need and come up with the best features and functions.
 Many people don’t take the design seriously, they just come up with low fidelity requirements and design and start the development.
 In this situation, they would get hit with wrong architecture or features during the development.
 Trying to change the design or features during the development will slow you down more.
 Another factor is the development cost for the startup, you can build a mobile app under $20k.
-You should So make sure to have the best design done for you app so that you development and testing process become faster.
+You should So make sure to have the best design done for your app so that your development and testing process becomes faster.

 Not Providing Feedbacks Faster in the Process:

-Whenever you get a design or app build to review, you should quickly test it and provide your comments to the developers.
-If you take longer time to provide the feedback, it will slow down the process and developer may not take you very seriously.
+Whenever you get a design, you should quickly test it and provide your comments to the developers.
+If you take a longer time to provide the feedback, it will slow down the process and the developer may not take you very seriously.
 Also, if you want to make a mobile app in turn around time, you must have to provide feedback in real-time.

 Hiring Less Experienced Team/freelancer:

 This is one of the biggest factors in slowing the process.
 You want to make sure that you have an experienced team working on the project to expedite the process.
-If project hit any unanticipated problems or learning curves, the inexperienced teams will take longer to solve.
-For any types of project-but especially for mobile application development–experience will make the work easier, better, faster, and less costly.
+Also, if the project hits any unanticipated problems or learning curves, the inexperienced teams will take longer to solve.
+Consequently, for any type of project-but especially for mobile application development–experience will make the work easier, better, faster, and less costly.